You'll need good commercial and people skills to succeed in retail management.

 In fact, every retailer you see on the high street will need store managers.

-Opportunities are advertised by careers services, online on targetjobs.co.uk, in local, regional and national newspapers and in publications such as Retail Week and the International Journal of Retail and Distribution Management, as well as their online equivalents.
+Opportunities are advertised by careers services, by TARGETjobs, and in publications such as Retail Week and their online equivalents.

 - Strengthen your job applications by reading our tips on how to write a great graduate retail CV.